pointless-code/is-it-friday-yet/README.md

 ## About IsItFridayYet?

-A .less docker container helps you track the coolest days of the week.
+A .less docker container helps you track the coolest day of the week.

 ## Pull from docker